alexshi/linux/Documentation/admin-guide/mm/transhuge.rst

 split
-	is incremented every time a huge page is successfully split into base pages.
+	is incremented every time a huge page is successfully split into smaller orders.
 This can happen for a variety of reasons but a common reason is that a huge page is old and is being reclaimed.
 	This action implies splitting any block mappings into PTEs.

 split_failed